joyrex2001/nightshift/README.md

 deployments within an OpenShift project to save resource usage (or use resources for something else).
-Typically this service will run in a container in a seperate namespace, where it will monitor and scale the namespaces according to a presert configuration.
+Typically this service will run in a container in a seperate namespace, where it will monitor and scale the namespaces according to a preset configuration.

 ## Install in OpenShift